altayaydemir/altay-dot-wtf/data/notes/simple-questions.md

 This is another gem.
 I don't recall where I heard it for the first time.
-Yet I can see the reflections in almost everything I read.[^1] That question is favorite hence it instills a never-ending skepticism.
-Suddenly you have an infinite-scrolling to-do list.
+I can see the reflections in almost everything I read.[^1] That question is my favorite since it instills a never-ending skepticism.
+Suddenly there is an infinite-scrolling to-do list.

-I keen on regularly asking those questions to myself; hence they create tension.
+I keen on regularly asking those questions to myself.
+They create tension.
+Sometimes too much.
-[The only way to relieve this tension is to trigger a forward motion.](/notes/tension-and-forward-motion) Otherwise, they eat you alive.
+[The only way to relieve this tension is to trigger a forward motion.](/notes/tension-and-forward-motion) Otherwise, they eat me alive. 👹

 ### References